Monday, July 24, 2023

 For the former, unfamiliarity or discomfort with rationalistic metaphysics and epistemology keeps them enslaved to personal assumptions or to cultural trends, which at times include a bias against supernaturalism in general and theism in particular.
 For the latter, an emotionalistic dependence on faith, tradition, so-called authority figures (there could be no ultimate authorities besides logic, God, and morality) keeps them shackled to idiocy like fitheism or other theological assumptions and errors.
 Neither atheists nor fitheists are rational people, and their positions--that an uncaused cause does not exist and that God can be known/should be believed to exist on epistemological faith--are false by necessity.
 It is not even the case that they could have been true.

 Again, Pascal's wager is not even an argument in the sense some of its imbecilic proponents think.
 It is highly irrationalistic.
 Because of this, it is often embraced only out of a desperate emotionalism, which is in turn rooted in the desire of someone too philosophically incompetent to align with reason to convince themselves that a subjectively appealing concept is true--or at least a valid belief with or without rationalistic proof.
 God's existence is a very philosophically vital thing one way or another, and the facts that an uncaused cause does exist and that it can be known to exist are trivialized or ignored by those who think Pascal's wager is rational.
 No rational person wagers with belief.
-There can be probabilistic evidence for or against logically possible things even when the logical proof cannot be accessed by beings with human limitations, yes, though rational people can fully distinguish between evidence and proof (which is logical necessity that can be known).
+There can be probabilistic evidence for or against logically possible things even when the logical proof cannot be accessed by beings with human limitations, yes, though rational people can fully distinguish between evidence and proof (which is logical necessity that can be known) and only believe in what is verifiable, which is the same as whatever is true by logical necessity.
 Pascal's wager does not even appeal to any actual mere evidence for God's existence, much less the specific deity of Christianity it is often cited in defense of.

 No comments: